 This means that political campaigns can target ads directly to users likely interested in their message.

 Another way that political campaigns use contextual insights is through data collection and analysis.
-By collecting data on how potential voters consume content, Campaigns can better understand the most effective content types.
-It uses this information to adjust its strategies accordingly.
+Campaigns can better understand the most effective content types by collecting data on how potential voters consume content.
+They then use this information to adjust their strategies accordingly.

 In the past, political campaigns have relied heavily on focus groups and surveys to understand voter preferences.
 However, these methods have significant limitations.
 For one, they only provide a snapshot of people’s thoughts at a particular moment.

-This doesn’t account for the fact that people’s opinions can change rapidly, especially in the heat of an election.
-Additionally, focus groups and surveys often suffer low response rates, leading to inaccurate results.
+This doesn’t account for the fact that people’s opinions can change rapidly, especially during an election.
+Additionally, focus groups and surveys often have low response rates, leading to inaccurate results.

 Contextual insights refer to the circumstances and situations surrounding an event.
-For example, if you are searching for a new car, you might be more receptive to an ad for a car dealership if it pops up on a website about cars.
+For example, if you are searching for a new car, you might be more receptive to an ad for a car dealership if it pops up on a car-related website.

-The same is true for political ads; if you are reading an article about the upcoming election, you might be more likely to respond to an ad from a candidate than if you saw that same ad while you were scrolling through your Facebook feed.
+The same is true for political ads; if you are reading an article about the upcoming election, you might be more likely to respond to a candidate’s ad than if you saw that same ad while scrolling through your Facebook feed.

 Contextual insights can help political campaigns show relevant ads to potential voters and better understand what topics interest them.
 In doing so, they can create targeted messages that cutting through the clutter of today’s busy world is no easy task – but using contextual insights becomes a little bit easier.